 To empower the next generation of young economists, the Women in Economics Initiative set up the Mentoring Programme.
-In the first round (2021/22), more than 100 mentees and 80 mentors from all around the world joined the programme.
-Applications for the second round (2022/23) are now open!
+In each of the first and second round of the programme, we welcomed more than 200 economists from all around the world.
+Applications for the 3rd round (2023/24) are now open!

 empower female, non-binary economists by connecting them in a structured setting: